drvinceknight/gt/_assessment/index.md

 ### 55-64%%

 - Demonstrates a reasonable understanding of game theory with moderately developed ideas.
-- Key concepts, such as mixed strategies or utility theory, are mostly accurate but lack deeper exploration.
+- Key concepts, such as strategies or best responses, are mostly accurate but lack deeper exploration.
 - Writing is clear and organized, with occasional lapses in coherence.
 - Supporting evidence is relevant but may not fully support arguments.
 - The submission is competent but not particularly original or insightful.